Fishing with topwater lures is the most exciting way to fish.

 I’ve condensed everything you need to know about buzzbait fishing for beginners into this article so you can catch your first or biggest bass on a buzzbait.

-- What is a Buzzbait?
+- When should you throw a Buzzbait?

 How to Fish a Buzzbait for Bass